5 Surprising Symptoms of Financial Stress (And 5 Helpful Solutions)

 5 simple ways to increase engagement for financial wellness benefits.
 5 proven strategies to increase employee engagement for your financial wellness programs.

 Financial wellness benefits are more important than ever before, as financial stress weighs heavily on Americans.
-Nearly half of all respondents (47%) in a recent MarketWatch survey claim that 2024 has been the most stressful year of their financial lives.
+Nearly half of all respondents (47%) in a recent MarketWatch survey claim that 2024 was the most stressful year of their financial lives.

 Financial wellness benefits offer the resources and education required to curtail the effects of long-term financial stress.
 For employees, they provide financial security, customized guidance and peace of mind beyond their primary source of compensation.
 For employers, the right financial benefits help attract talent and keep their workforce satisfied.

-According to A TIAA survey, 65 percent of Gen Zers and 61 percent of millennials believe it is a company’s responsibility to help employees improve and maintain their financial wellness.
+According to a TIAA survey, 65 percent of Gen Zers and 61 percent of millennials believe it is a company’s responsibility to help employees improve and maintain their financial wellness.
 However, despite these concerns, financial wellness programs may go overlooked among the other, more common benefits an employer may provide.

-To improve engagement in your financial wellness programs, consider implementing the following five strategies with your workforce.
+To improve engagement in your financial wellness programs, implement the following five strategies with your workforce.

 47% of employees claim that 2024 has been the most stressful year of their financial lives.
 Financial wellness.